mediaelement/mediaelement/docs/usage.md

 ### React
 With `React.js`, you will need to install the external libraries the same way as `Require`.

-Once installed through NPM, you will be able to create your component using `MediaElement`.
+Once installed through npm, you will be able to create your component using `MediaElement`.
 As an example:

 **MediaElement.js**
 ```javascript